MGXlab/DNNGIOR/README.md

 ## How to use

+Gapfilling models is done using the Gapfill class (dnngior.gapfill_class.Gapfill), in the most simple form: Gapfill(path_to_model)

-You may find examples of gapfilling a genome scale reconstruction (GEM) with `dnngior` with a complete or a defined medium in this [example notebook](tutorials/example.ipynb).
+You may find examples of gapfilling a genome scale reconstruction (GEM) with `dnngior` with a complete or a defined medium in this [example notebook](tutorials/gapfilling_example.ipynb).

+DNNGIOR can gapfill both ModelSEED and BiGG models, to gapfill BiGG models change modeltype=BiGG.

+## Custom Networks

+By default DNNGIOR uses an universally trained network capable of accurate predictions under most circumstances.
+If desired, it is possible to change Neural Network used during gapfilling with trainedNNPath (Gapfill(path_to_model, trainedNNPath=path_to_NN).

+You can train your own Neural Network following this tutorial: [example training NN](tutorials/NN_training_example.ipynb).

+Alternatively you can find additional custom Neural Networks for several taxonomic groups: [Networks](docs/NN/networks/).
+Upon request additional specially trained networks can be made available for specific biomes or taxonomic groups.

 ## License